Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Comprehensive Empirical Evaluation

 \subsection{Head-to-Head Comparative Evaluation}

-Beyond the win rates reported in Table 1 (calculated against the reference answers), we conducted direct pairwise battles between DZ-TDPO and the baselines on the MSC test set (N=500).
-As shown in Table \ref{tab:head_to_head}, DZ-TDPO consistently outperforms both Standard DPO and SimPO, demonstrating that our method generates responses that are qualitatively preferred by the judge in direct comparisons.
+Beyond the win rates reported in Table \ref{tab:main}, we conducted direct pairwise battles between DZ-TiDPO and the baselines on the MSC test.
+To validate the efficacy of our parameter internalization strategy, we evaluated DZ-TiDPO in its \textbf{Static Mode} ($\tau_{\text{fixed}}=8.0$), which incurs zero inference latency.